PrinciaFernandes/Phenomix/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+##  License

-This project is licensed under the terms specified in the LICENSE file.
+This project is licensed under the terms specified in the MIT LICENSE file.

-## 🔗 Related Technologies
+##  Related Technologies

 - **Neo4j**: Graph database for relationship storage
 - **ChromaDB**: Vector database for embeddings